IEEE Women in Engineering Magazine Call for Articles

 - Articles should be in Microsoft Word format.

-- Images should be attached separately in JPEG format.
+- Images should be attached separately in a high resolution Jpeg format.

 - Pictures should include a detailed caption of the event or individuals.